-This policy covers the period of five years from FY2014, foreseeing the next ten years.
+This policy covers the period between FY2014 and FY2019, with a view toward the next ten years or so.

-This policy will undergo a full review five years after its formulation, but revisions may be made as necessary, based on the results of follow-up reviews.
+This policy will undergo a full review by FY2020, but may be revised as needed, based on the results of follow-up reviews.